serverless/dashboard/node/packages/aws-lambda-otel-extension/test/benchmark/README.md

 ### Summary

-While overhead durations as measured and reported by the extensions internally help to coin where exactly performance bottlenecks occur, the real extension overhead numbers can only be deducated from durations as reported by the AWS.
+While overhead durations as measured and reported by the extensions internally help to coin where exactly performance bottlenecks occur, the real extension overhead numbers can only be deducted from durations as reported by the AWS.

 With benchmark variants, as setup correctly.
 It's safe to assume that:

 - Comparing durations of `externalOnly` vs `bare` expose the overhead of the AWS Lambda event lifecycle handling in the external extension
 - Comparing durations of `jsonLog` vs `externalOnly` expose the overhead of the internal extension
-- Comparing durations of `protoLog` vs `jsonLog` expose the overhead of the Protobuf conversion that happens in external exteneion
+- Comparing durations of `protoLog` vs `jsonLog` expose the overhead of the Protobuf conversion that happens in external extension
 - Comparing durations of `protoConsole` vs `protoBuf` expose the overhead of the communication with ingestion server that happens in external extension

 ## Setup & Run